waleeedahmed/Android_FaceCar/README.md

 <h1><strong>Guided Tour</strong></h1>

-This section provided an animated tour of FaceCar and its functionalities.
+This section provides an animated tour of FaceCar and its functionalities.
 All images are taken in landscape mode since portrait mode requires rotating the images which affects face recognitiion capability.
 <br><br>